phpseclib/phpseclib.github.io/versioned_docs/version-4.0/ssh2/diagnosis.md

 Calling `isConnected()` prior to any of these methods will return `bool(false)`.
 Premature closure of the session will also result in `isConnected()` returning `bool(false)`.

-As of phpseclib 3.0.36 `isConnected()` optionally takes a `$level` parameter that can be used to select the method used to test if the connection is still opened or not.
+`isConnected()` optionally takes a `$level` parameter that can be used to select the method used to test if the connection is still opened or not.
 The various levels are:

 - `isConnected(0)`.
 The default method.
 Calls `feof()` on the socket object, which often means that the [server has closed the connection](https://stackoverflow.com/a/1321716/569976)
 - `isConnected(1)`.
 Sends a SSH_MSG_IGNORE packet to the server.